 While she may have made a name for herself by photographing famous people (everyone from Nicole Kidman to Johnny Cash to President Bush and his cabinet), A Photographer's Life is filled with more intimate photographs of her family and her late partner, Susan Sontag, interspersed with her portraits of famous subjects.
 On a side note, Susan Sontag was a literary theorist, writer, filmmaker and activist, whose essay "On Photography," is one of the most analyzed and discussed essays about the art of photography.

-don't have two lives.
+Anyways, in the introduction, Leibovitz writes, 'I don't have two lives.
 This is one life, and the personal pictures and the assignment work are all part of it.'
 That pretty much sums up the book.
 It's really interesting to see the juxtaposition of the photographs that have made her who she is as a person (the documentation of her family and close relationships), as well as a careerwoman (the photographs of the famous people that have made her famous).

-s that don magazine covers and billboards, the photos that particularly struck me were the everyday documentation of her private life.
+And while she is best known for the glossy, glamorous photographs that don magazine covers and billboards, the photos that particularly struck me were the everyday documentation of her private life.
 There is joy in photographs of family reunions, her children, and births, but she also is very frank in photographing her loves in their moments of illness, grief, and deaths.
 The snapshots of Sontag lying in her hospital bed, as well as shots from her funeral are so matter-of-fact that you almost don't realize the gravity of the situation.

-.
+Those who are just fans of Leibovitz's famous work will probably not derive much enjoyment from this collection.
+After all, more than half the photographs are either ordinary photos of Sontag or ordinary photos of her family.
+But to appreciate her as an artist, I feel like A Photographer's Life is an important collection.
 Throughout the book you see the love she has for her career in her public body of work, just as clearly as you see the open expression of love she has for the people in her life in her private body of work.
 It's a really interesting coffee table book that deserves a look-through.

 This is not in the book, but here is one of my all-time favorite works of hers, from a Vanity Fair cover a few years back.
 Awesome.
 Or should I say, hotness.